-During summer vacations I was traveling in the train with my daughter apoorva from Bangalore to Jaipur.
-The best part of traveling in train during summer vacation is that we find a lot of families with kids.
-So the whole atmosphere inside the coach looks like a nice neighborhood.
+During summer vacations I was travelling in the train with my daughter apoorva from Bangalore to Jaipur.
+The best part of travelling in train during summer vacation is that we find a lot of families with kids.
+So the whole atmosphere inside the coach looks like a nice neighbourhood.
 Parents will be gossiping, kids will be playing together and after every short interval they will come and demand something to eat.
 Chess, Ludo, Snake and Ladder, Cards,drawing and painting pouch – parents carry everything over such long journies to keep their kids busy.

 And above all, the most important thing mothers do is, prepare snacks for these long distance journeys.
 Yes, mothers still bring homemade snacks for train travel, though you get a lot of stuff in the train itself, but you can’t beat the taste of homemade stuff, and it is safe for your kid’s health also.

 So, in this train I met a couple with their three year old son.
 They were very nice people and I had a lovely time with them till I reached Jaipur.
 In the whole journey their son would come (except sleeping time) after every half an hour demanding something to munch.
 So naturally she offered me too when she opened her shakkarpara pack. (she had 4-5 different varieties of snacks).
 I liked her version of shakkarpara without using sugar syrup.
 So asked her complete recipe and after reaching back to Bangalore I tried and I liked it a lot.

 If you also find it interesting, do give a try …….

 In a broad vessel take maida and powdered sugar.